oblac/jodd/README.md

 Check the official web-site: https://jodd.org

-## ‼️ The Future and Jodd Versions ‼️
+## ‼️ THIS IS THE OLD REPO.
+USE NEW JODD REPOS FOR v6+ ‼️

-Version **v6** is the maintained version, working on Java 8 and 11. the following components are promoted to v6:
+**Jodd v6** is the maintained version, working on Java 8 and 11.
+The following components are promoted to v6:

 + [jodd-util](https://github.com/oblac/jodd-util) ⭐
 + [jodd-mail](https://github.com/oblac/jodd-mail) ⭐